vgurianov/qm/docs/entanglement.md

 tail = head
 print(head.struc.state, tail.struc.state)
 ```
 2. Class variables.
 If you use class variables then for all instances these variables will have the same value.
+Let's define in the MixOne class a variable of the attr class and assign a value to it
 ``` python
 head = MixOne()
 tail = MixOne()